 I have been teaching guitar since 2004.
 I taught at Henri’s Music from 2004 until they closed their doors on May 31, 2010.
 I have also taught at Jim’s Music in Green Bay, Wisconsin.
 I currently teach out of my home studio.

-I teach guitar, violin, bass, ukulele, mandolin and beginner banjo.
+I teach guitar, violin, bass, ukulele, mandolin, beginner banjo, and beginner to intermediate piano.

 I also teach music theory and music composition to my students who are interested.

 I have also made my recording studio available to students who show an interest in recording their own music (which includes a basic education in the digital recording process).

 - Berklee College of Music